Smallpox Burying Ground

 The site is not accessible to wheelchairs or strollers.

-A public tour is planned for Saturday, April 8, 2017.
-This guided hike will take place rain or shine. $5 per person; MHS members, free.
+Each year a guided public hike to the burying ground is offered.
+Check here for an announcement of the next date.
+This program takes place rain or shine. $5 per person; MHS members, free.
 No advance registration is necessary.
 All participants should travel by car to the commuter lot on Goose Lane, just south of Exit 59.
 Please arrive before 9 am; all assembled vehicles will leave the commuter lot promptly at 9 am.
 A map to the cemetery site will be given to the driver of each vehicle.
 Allow one hour for this program.
 Students ages 6 and older are welcome.

 Presenters: Guilford town historian Joel Helander and historian Lyle Cubberly